GoronwyPrice/CodeClubScratchModuleA/README.md

 Click on the esprite called 'note' and
 1. scroll to the script for 'When Green Flag Clicked' and in the block 'Wait Until....' edit the 4 as required
 2. scroll to the script for 'When I Start As a Clone' and in the block 'Glide...' edit the 4 as required (same value used in the above as required)

+-----------latest----------------------------------------------------------------------------------------------------------------------------

+# SB3

+## AP_UsernameGeneratorAAA.sb3

+Inherent in this project are two list files, called adjectives and nouns, with a set of words.
+These files were part of the Raspberry/CodeClub/AP starter files used to develop this project.
+AP is short for Additional Projects.
+This project uses scratch code blocks to create a username from these list files and appends a two-digit number to produce the final username.

+By enabling these list files so that they are displayed on the Stage panel, the player can use the edit facilities (click on + at the bottom left of the list files etc) to add other words to these files.
+After editing ensure there the same number of entries are in both lists (i.e. both lists have the same length).

+To initialsie the project ensure that the list file called NamesILikeLG is enabled and displayed in the Stage panel.
+Then click on the green flag.

+To produce a new username click on the Owl esprite in the Stage panel to display the adjective-noun of the new username.
+If you like the name click on the Button 4, Tick esprite to have a two-digit number appended to the username and added to the NamesILikeLG list.
+Repeat clicking on the Owl a few times.
+Then click on a clear area in the list to get options and click on export.
+The name of the exported file, NamesILikeLG.txt appear on the bottom left of the scratch window.
+Use the facilites (Show in Folder etc) to navigate to the file.
+Use Notepad to open the file and check that the usernames are correct.

 ----------------------------------------------------------------------------------------------------------------------------------------------
 # NOTES ABOUT SCRATCH